C. R. Chaudhary: Constituency works

-Chaudhary or CR Sahab as he is affectionately called in his constituency Nagaur, has made committed effort for bringing developmental works to Nagaur.

 Connectivity

 Starting Makrana Parbatsar Railway Service

 The railway line was closed for the past 23 years.
 The rail line started on 19 January 2016.
 A provision of Rs 968 Crore has been made in the budget for survey and construction of railway line from Parbatsar to Kishangarh.

 Railway Bridge Construction as crossing C-61 and C-64

-An allocation of Rs 26 Crores and Rs 29.23 Crore has been made for long pending demand.
+An allocation of Rs 26 Crore and Rs 29.23 Crore has been made for long pending demand.

 Railway Bridge Connectivity at Nawan

 For Construction of Railway Bridge (Over Bridge Number 21) near Nawan Railway Station an allocation of Rs 33 Crore was approved.

 Doubling of Phulera (Jaipur) to Degana (Nagaur) Railway Line

 The inauguration of railway line was done on 9 December 2017 at Borawad Makrana by Mr. Rajen Gohain MoS, Railway ministry, GOI.
 A sum of Rs 611.53 Crore was sanctioned for this project.